General Optimal Step-size for ADMM-type Algorithms: Domain Parametrization and Optimal Rates: Introduction

-Achieving a good guess using only primal or dual information is possible.
-Our theory shows that there are infinitely many optimal initializations, and a special case only requires either the primal or dual part by setting step-size $ \gamma \rightarrow \infty $ or $ 1/\gamma \rightarrow \infty $, respectively.
-In this case, ADMM converges in one iteration in an asymptotic sense.
-Clearly, the estimation difficulty in this case is reduced.
-This approach can lead to near one-iteration convergence in practical use.
-Suppose $ \bm{Ax}^\star $ (resp. $ \bm{\lambda}^\star $) can be well approximated.
-The corresponding optimal step-size can then be obtained by solving a degree-4 polynomial.
-If the obtained step-size $ \gamma $ (resp. $ 1/\gamma $) is sufficiently large, near one-iteration convergence is attained.

-ADMM has been proved equivalent to some other popular algorithms, our results are therefore transferable.
-The most well-known equivalent algorithm is perhaps the Douglas-Rachford splitting (DRS) \cite{douglas1956numerical} from numerical analysis.
+At last, our results are transferable owing to the equivalence of ADMM and many other algorithms.
+The most well-known equivalence is perhaps with the Douglas-Rachford splitting (DRS) \cite{douglas1956numerical} from numerical analysis.
 It is widely recognized that ADMM iterates are equivalent to applying DRS to its dual problem, see e.g. \cite{eckstein1992douglas,fortin2000augmented}.
-Recently, Daniel O'Connor and Lieven Vandenberghe \cite{o2020equivalence} show that the Primal-Dual Hybrid Gradient (PDHG) method \cite{chambolle2011first, esser2010general, pock2009algorithm} is also equivalent to ADMM.
-Apart from being equivalent, there are many closely related algorithms such as Spingarn’s method of partial inverses, Dykstra’s alternating projections method, Bregman iterative algorithms for $ l_1 $ problems in signal processing, see more details from the review paper \cite{boyd12}.
+Recently, Daniel O'Connor and Lieven Vandenberghe \cite{o2020equivalence} show that the Primal-Dual Hybrid Gradient (PDHG) method \cite{chambolle2011first,esser2010general,pock2009algorithm} is also equivalent to ADMM.
+Apart from being equivalent, there are many closely related algorithms such as Spingarn’s method of partial inverses, Dykstra’s alternating projections method, and Bregman iterative algorithms for $ l_1 $ problems in signal processing, see more details from the review paper \cite{boyd12}.